cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/slurm/basics.rst

 CPUs and only a 6x increase with 8 CPUs.
 Here it would be more efficient to run to tasks with 4 CPUs rather than one task with 8 CPUs.

+When reserving jobs with additional resources it can also be useful to monitor CPU/memory usage in real time.
+This can help diagnose poor resource usage much faster than waiting for the program to finish running.
+See the :ref:`s_monitoring_processes_in_jobs` section for information about how to do so.

 Because of this it is often more efficient to split your job into multiple sub-jobs (for example one job per chromosome) rather than increasing the number of threads used for the individual jobs.
 See the